How To Pack A Box

 Do not over pack box.
 Securely tape the seams of the box with durable boxing tape and label.

 3. Seal Carefully: After packing, gently shake the box.
 If nothing moves, it’s ready to be sealed.
 For a strong seal, always use packing tape that is designed for shipping.
 Cover all seams with tape, and be sure not to leave any open areas which could snag.
 Do not use household scotch tape, masking tape, duct tape or craft paper tape.
 Follow the illustrations below for best results.

 4. Label Your Boxes: Label each box with your name, destination address and phone number.
 Avoid placing labels over flap seams.

-TVs should be shipped alone in custom-made TV boxes with packing peanuts inside and bubble wrap outside.
-WE PROVIDE PACKING PEANUTS AND WE BUBBLE WRAP TVs FOR FREE!
+TVs should be shipped alone in custom-made TV boxes with bubble wrap on the exterior.
+WE BUBBLE WRAP TVs FOR FREE!

-Note: We will not be held liable for any damages caused if you do not declare fragile items and/or appropriately pack electronics in your boxes and barrels.
+We will not be held liable for any damages caused if fragile items are not declared and/or appropriately pack electronics in boxes and barrels.